nomihadar/Thesis/README.md

 - Code used while working.
 - Posters and presentations presented during the master.

+**Thesis details:**

-**Thesis title: Towards realistic sequence simulations for the reconstruction of mega phylogenies**
+**Towards realistic sequence simulations for the reconstruction of mega phylogenies**

+Thesis submitted towards the M.Sc. degree in Bioinformatics in Tel-Aviv University by
+Nomi Hadar

+The research was performed in the Department of Molecular Biology and Ecology of Plants

+Under the supervision of
+**Prof. Itay Mayrose**

+June 2018

 **Abstract:**